 Having known Claire since she undertook a portfolio course at Tramway Visual Arts Studio, throughout her time studying at Glasgow School of Art and knowing her as the artist she is today, I can confidently say that she is an adept tutor.
 She is familiar with the process of applying to art school and the structure of the Fine Art course/degree.

 I studied with Claire at The Glasgow School of Art.
 She is a lovely person, both giving and kind.
 She is patient and helpful.
 I would highly recommend her as a teacher to anybody wanting to learn in a relaxed but constructive environment.

 painting lessons closeby?
 Here's a selection of tutor listings that you can check out.

-Superprof can also suggest illustration lessons to help you.
+Superprof can also suggest art and design lessons to help you.

-Learning isn't a problem, art and design lessons for all!
+Learning isn't a problem, illustration lessons for all!

 Taking oil painting lessons has never been easier: you're going to learn new skills.